pow-auth/pow_assent/README.md

 ### Provider links

-You can use `PowAssent.Phoenix.ViewHelpers.provider_links/1` to add provider links to your `registration` and `session` template files:
+You can use `PowAssent.Phoenix.ViewHelpers.provider_links/1` to add provider links to your template files:

 ```elixir
 <h1>Registration</h1>